SidneyNemzer/elm-firebase/docs/reference/realtime-database.md

 ## Create or Set data

-This will overwrite existing data.
+This will overwrite existing data, even sibling keys that are not specified in the write.
 Equivelent to `Reference#set`.

 #### Client Message: